-Measurement Error Sensitivity of Loss Functions for Distribution Forecasts
+Scaling and Measurement Error Sensitivity of Scoring Rules for Distribution Forecasts

-Economic variables are often reported on different scales or with measurement error, e.g. in macroeconomic and financial applications.
-We examine the sensitivity of scoring rules for distribution forecasts in two dimensions: linear rescaling of the data and the influence of noise on the forecast evaluation outcome.
-First, we show that all commonly used scoring rules for distribution forecasts are robust to rescaling the data.
-Second, it is revealed that the forecast ranking based on the continuous ranked probability score is less sensitive to measurement error than the log score.
-Our theoretical results are complemented by a simulation study based on forecasting quarterly GDP growth and an empirical application forecasting realized variances of 28 DJIA constituents.
-In line with its proven gross-error-insensitivity, the ranking of the continuous ranked probability score is the most consistent between evaluations based on the true outcome and the observations with measurement error.
+I examine the sensitivity of scoring rules for distribution forecasts in two dimensions: sensitivity to linear rescaling of the data and the influence of measurement error on the forecast evaluation outcome.
+First, I show that all commonly used scoring rules for distribution forecasts are robust to rescaling the data.
+Second, it is revealed that the forecast ranking based on the continuous ranked probability score is less sensitive to gross measurement error than the ranking based on the log score.
+The theoretical results are complemented by a simulation study aligned with frequently revised quarterly US GDP growth data, a simulation study aligned with financial market volatility, and an empirical application forecasting realized variances of S&P 100 constituents.

 Keywords: Forecast evaluation, measurement error, distribution forecasts, proper scoring rules